anyscale/academy/README.md

 * Node.js: Required for some of the Jupyter Lab graphics extensions we use.
 	* Installation instructions are [here](https://nodejs.org/en/).

 Now run the following commands in the root directory of this project to complete the setup.
 First, run a `pip` command to install the rest of the libraries required for these tutorials, including Ray.
-Then, use the `jupyter` commands to set up the graphing library extensions in Jupyter Lab that we'll use.
-The last command just lists the extensions.
+Then use the `jupyter` command to add a graphing library extension in Jupyter Lab that we'll use and to list the installed extensions.

 ```
 pip install -r requirements.txt
-jupyter labextension install @jupyter-widgets/jupyterlab-manager
 jupyter labextension install @pyviz/jupyterlab_pyviz
-jupyter labextension install @bokeh/jupyter_bokeh
 jupyter labextension list
 ```